 - Consultation on phenotyping approaches, including selection of diagnostic and standardized measures, and adaptations needed for individuals with disabilities

-- Participation in project team quality assurance activities, including establishment of initial reliability and maintenance of fidelity over time on autism-specific measures (e.g., ADOS-2, ADI-R)
+- Participation in project team quality assurance activities, including establishment of initial research reliability and maintenance of fidelity over time on autism-specific measures (e.g., ADOS-2, ADI-R)

 - Consultation in best practices for presentation of findings to research participants, including written reports.